 I was born and raised in the Texas Panhandle.
 My mother’s brother was a public school band director, and a great-uncle (who I never met, sadly) was an amateur pianist and composer.
 He published a few pieces of what could probably best be described as salon music, with titles like In a Sylvan Glade.
 Otherwise, though, there were no musicians in the family.

 My parents noticed that I would always gravitate to a piano when there was one around; I wasn’t one of those prodigies who could instantly play any piece they heard, but I could pick out a tune and eventually find halfway decent chords to go with it.
 So, they bought a piano and started me on lessons, at something of a financial sacrifice I was only to understand much later.
 A few years after that I was tapped to play bass in the junior high orchestra on the grounds that I was tall for my age (although I ended up at a thoroughly average 5’10”) and that I could already read music because of the piano lessons.
 I played a great deal of solid repertory, including a fair number of modern pieces, both in school orchestras and in the local community orchestra.
-I discovered a lot of contemporary music on records checked out from the public library; they must have had a very progressive classical music buyer.
+I discovered a lot of contemporary music, including some quite avant-garde pieces, on records checked out from the public library; they must have had a very progressive classical music buyer (I have sometimes wishes I could go back and thank him or her).
 Somewhere along the way I started writing music, at least in part because the bass repertory is often uninteresting.
-I was fortunate that both of my main private teachers, Gayneyl Wheeler (piano) and Sara Montgomery (bass, although she was primarily a cellist) were themselves composers and were very supportive of my creative efforts.
+I was fortunate in that both of my main private teachers, Gayneyl Wheeler (piano) and Sara Montgomery (bass, although she was primarily a cellist) were themselves composers and were very supportive of my creative efforts.

 After graduation I became part of the diaspora of young American musicians working in Latin America, trying to get some good professional experience before tackling the difficult audition scene in the US.
 (I think there’s a very interesting book waiting to be written about this phenomenon.)
 I kept composing, had several pieces performed, and gave a concert dedicated exclusively to my works in Guadalajara.
 My time in Latin America had a tremendous impact on practically all aspects of my life and certainly influenced my music in many ways, sometimes subtle, sometimes less so.